seleb/PICO-8-Token-Optimizations/README.md

  else print(player.score.." you won by a lot!") end end
 ```
-can be rewritten with 3 less tokens as:
+can be rewritten with 3 fewer tokens as:
 ```lua
 function print_score(player)
  local score=player.score